-6 - PRELIMINARY DESCRIPTION OF ENVIRONMENT AND SOCIAL BASELINE
+6. PRELIMINARY DESCRIPTION OF ENVIRONMENT AND SOCIAL BASELINE

-6.1 - Physical environment features
+6.1.
+Physical environment features

-6.1.1 - Climate characteristics - baseline
+6.1.1.
+Climate characteristics

-The climate in the project area is continental to temperate-continental, and the amount of precipitation is usually up to 500-600 mm/ year, while the air humidity is moderate.
+The climate in the project area is continental to moderate-continental, and the amount of precipitation is usually up to 500-600 mm/ year, while the air humidity is moderate.
+These areas are sparsely forested, but mostly the entire land is cultivated.
 It is characterized by relatively colder winters, warmer autumns than spring and moderately warm summers.
 More specifically, low annual precipitation dominates, while summer precipitation is characterized by strong evaporation due to high temperatures, with frequent occurrence of summer storms and showers.
-Winds are a very important factor causing temperature differences, bringing precipitation or drought.
-Wind speed is usually low.
-Most of the Serbia has Cfb climate 16 (Köppen climate classification).
+Winds are a very important factor causing temperature differences, bringing precipitation or drought, manifested in the penetration of moist and cold air masses from the Atlantic Ocean from the west and southwest, warm from the Mediterranean area, as well as winter penetration of cold air masses from the north and northeast.